EvalsOne/MCP-connect/deploy/e2b/README.md

 - `--headless`
   - What: lightweight headless mode; skip Xvfb/fluxbox/Chrome/VNC/noVNC, keep Nginx + MCP-connect
   - Default: off (GUI mode)
+  - Note: templates or aliases containing `simple` or `minimal` are treated as headless by default.

 - `--auth-token`
   - What: sets the bridge API Bearer token.
 When omitted, the deploy flow prefers `E2B_MCP_AUTH_TOKEN` from the environment, then falls back to `AUTH_TOKEN` for compatibility.
 Requests must include `Authorization: Bearer <token>` when set.